plus3it/SystemPrep/README.md

 must be accessible to the system when it runs the *Bootstrap* script.

 - `SourceIsS3Bucket`: The **SystemPrep** framework supports using an S3 bucket to host all files.
-If using this feature, **ALL** files must be hosted in an S3 bucket (though they could be in different buckets).
-Also, the EC2 instance must have an IAM role that grants it the `GetObject` privilege to access objects in the bucket.
 If an S3 bucket is the source, set this parameter to `$true` (the default).
 Otherwise, set it to `$false`.
+Note that **ALL** files must be hosted in an S3 bucket (though they could be in different buckets).
+Also, the EC2 instance must have an IAM role that grants it the `GetObject` privilege to access objects in the bucket.

-  The bucket URL format must use the path-style form:
+  The bucket URL format must use the path-style syntax:
   - `https://<s3endpoint>/<bucketname>/path/to/file`

-  Note that the URL uses the path-style syntax to access the bucket, where `<bucketname>` is in the URI path after `<s3endpoint>`.
+  Path-style syntax means the `<bucketname>` is in the URI path after the `<s3endpoint>`.
 The **SystemPrep** scripts currently do not support using the virtual-host syntax.
 See Amazon's [S3 documentation on virtual hosting][15].

 - `AshRole`: Configures the system according to the system role.
 This parameter is based on the `role` setting from the [ash-windows Formula][4].
 Any value